ptarmiganlabs/qs-jwt/README.md

-  --userid <userid>                  user ID (e.g. johnsmith) that will be embedded in the JWT --username <name>                  User name (e.g. John Smith) that will be embedded in the JWT --useremail <email>                Email address that will be embedded in the JWT --groups <groups...>               Which groups the user dir/ID embedded in the JWT should be --expires <time>                   Time during which the JWT will be valid.
+  --userid <userid>                  user ID (e.g. johnsmith) that will be embedded in the JWT --username <name>                  User name (e.g. John Smith) that will be embedded in the JWT --useremail <email>                Email address that will be embedded in the JWT --groups <groups...>               Groups associated with the user dir/ID.
+  --expires <time>                   Time during which the JWT will be valid.
 Examples: 60m (60 minutes), 48h (48 hours), 365d (365
                                      days), 5y (5 years)
   --audience <audience>              JWT audience field.
 Audience in JWT must match the audience defined in the QSEoW virtual proxy
                                      being used
-  --cert-privatekey-file <file>      File containing private key of certificate that will be used to sign the JWT --cert-privatekey <privatekey>     Certificate private key of certificate that will be used to sign the JWT.
+  --cert-privatekey-file <file>      File containing private key of certificate that will be used to sign the JWT --cert-privatekey <privatekey>     Private key of certificate that will be used to sign the JWT.
   --cert-create [true|false]         Should a new certificate be created? (choices: "true", "false", default: "false") --cert-file-prefix <prefix>        Prefix to place before certificate file names (default: "") --cert-create-expires-days <days>  Number of days the new certificate should be valid for